datashaman/phial-project/README.md

 You do not _have_ to use a _DI_ container, but it does make things easier.
 Any _PSR-11_ implementation will do.
 The _PHP-DI_ invoker which invokes the handler code will handle _DI_ or no _DI_, it doesn't care.

-To replace the _DI_ container with another implementation, build one in _bootstrap.php_ and pass it into the invoker construction.
+To replace the _DI_ container with another implementation, build one in [bootstrap.php](bootstrap.php) and pass it into the invoker construction.

 ### PSR standards supported

 The following _PSR_ interfaces are supported; any compatible implementation can be used, just pass parameters into the handler constructor or use your DI container to autowire it up.

 Also listed is the implementation used in this project.
-The implementations are wired up in _config.php_.
+The implementations are wired up in [config.php](config.php).

 * [PSR-3 Logger Interface](https://www.php-fig.org/psr/psr-3) - [monolog/monolog](https://packagist.org/packages/monolog/monolog)
 * [PSR-7 HTTP Message Interface](https://www.php-fig.org/psr/psr-7) - [laminas/laminas-diactoros](https://packagist.org/packages/laminas/laminas-diactoros)